Client

 Feierliche Eröffnung EWS Sonnenfeld Bruck/Leitha am 10.
 November 2022

-From left to right: Michael Hannesschläger, Managing Director of Energiepark Bruck/Leitha GmbH, Joachim Payr, Product Developer EWS Sonnenfeld® and GS EWS, Climate Protection Minister Leonore Gewessler, Agriculture Minister Norbert Totschnig, Member of Parliament Gerhard Schödinger, Ingmar Höbarth, Managing Director of the Climate and Energy Fund
+From left to right: Michael Hannesschläger, Managing Director of Energiepark Bruck/Leitha GmbH; Joachim Payr, Product Developer at EWS Sonnenfeld® and General Secretary of EWS; Leonore Gewessler, Minister for Climate Protection; Norbert Totschnig, Minister for Agriculture; Gerhard Schödinger, Member of the Provincial Parliament, Ingmar Höbarth, Managing Director of the Climate and Energy Fund